Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 - REST based architectures
 - POST associated an ID to a request

-Nowadys web applications uses HTTP(S) methods to exchange data with their clients.
-Typycally web application are disgned in a way such that those clients can perform some business logic (The **Business Login** is how the information is managed by the application).
+Nowadays, web applications use HTTP(S) methods to exchange data with their clients.
+Typically web application are designed in a way such that those clients can perform some business logic (The **Business Login** is how the information is managed by the application).

 Usually the approach that we use is a *tier level*:

-1. **Client tier** (Front-End): Usually a web-browser or mobile applicationa, which does HTTP(S) requests over the internet.
+1. **Client tier** (Front-End): Usually a web-browser or mobile applications, which does HTTP(S) requests over the internet.
 1. **Web Tier** (Back-End): Is in itself split in many tiers
     1. **Presentation Layer** (Public Part): exposed to the internet, handling messages (Request, Responses), forwarding them to the service layer.
-Informations exchanged are **DTO**s (Data Transfer Object), which is usually represented as a json object.
+Information exchanged are **DTO**s (Data Transfer Object), which is usually represented as a `json` object.
     1. **Service Layer**: can contact the data access layer, delegate part of its information to another server, e.g. for back payments we forward the traffic to another server (PayPal, ...).
-  1. **Data Access Layer** (Private Part): where the mojority of things happen, inside the data is represented as **Domain Model**s which is how the data is represented internally, how the disgner has concieved that service.
+    1. **Data Access Layer** (Private Part): where the majority of things happen, inside the data is represented as **Domain Model**s which is how the data is represented internally, how the designer has conceived that service.
 1. **Data Tier** (Back-End): is where the data is stored and where the data constraints are checked.

-Infomation exachanged:
+Information exchanged:

-(Public) DTOs: Data Transfer Objects, data trensfered to the internet, encoded in such a way that it's convenient to exchange, in modern systems the majority of data is transfered as json.
+- (Public) DTOs: Data Transfer Objects, data transferred to the internet, encoded in such a way that it's convenient to exchange, in modern systems the majority of data gets shared as `json`.

-(Private) Domain Models: data kept internally, this is how the designer of the system interpreted how data should be handled and represented.
+- (Private) Domain Models: data kept internally, this is how the designer of the system interpreted how data should be handled and represented.
 This modularity allows for both Public and Private services to evolve separately from each other.

 The Web Tiers should be designed in a stateless way.
-All that is manipulated is ephemeral, if a state must be present it should be by means of databaseses.
-In this way we can create many WebTier, load balancers can create how many of them as they want to distibute the traffic in the most appropriate way.
+All that is manipulated is ephemeral, if a state must be present it should be by means of databases.
+In this way we can create many Web Tier instances, load balancers can create how many of them as they want to distribute the traffic in the most appropriate way.

-- **Presentation Layer**: Encodes/Decodes answers as they come, and checks their formal validity, if it accepts it forward the data to layer below.
+- **Presentation Layer**: Encodes/Decodes answers as they come, and checks their formal validity, if it accepts the data they are forward to the layer below.
 - **Service Layer**: Implements the application business logic, defines the contract between the user and the application.
-Each requirement is mapped `1 to 1` to a method that can be accessed.
-Typically those methods are used in a transactional way, if one operation fails then it should be rolled back.
+Each requirement is mapped `1 to 1` to a method that can be invoked.
+Typically, those methods are used in a transactional way, if one operation fails then the whole chain should be rolled back.
 It manipulates DTOs (usually a data class with fields for the different operations), and internally it converts them to an **Entity** representation.
 Services should not leak the internal details of how the data layer is composed.
-- **Domain Model**: It represent domain concepts, it is suitable for the data representation in our data layer.
+- **Domain Model**: It represents domain concepts, it is suitable for the data representation in our data layer.
 If we use *MySql* the data representation will be different from a *MongoDB* data representation.
 - **Data Access Layer**: It is responsible for persisting Entities or Documents coming from the Service Layer.
-Typycally it consists of a single application (DMBS) which is able to execute commands.
+Typically, it consists of a single application (DMBS) which is able to execute commands.
 - **Data Tier**: Consists of one or more database, which could also have different technologies between them.

 ## Request Journey